Our Symbol

 To ensure the integrity of the site and protect your data, this is a by invitation only site.
 There are no membership fees to join--just an earnest interest in using anthropology in evaluation or "the anthropology of evaluation," that is, the comparative and historical study of how different cultures and societies determine and assess value in various power contexts.

 There are two ways to join the site.
 Just click on "Sign Up" on this welcome page.
-We will review your request and get back to.
-Also, you can send an invitation request to evalanthnet[at]copelandcarson.net.
+We will review your request and you should receive a note when it is accepted.
+Also, you can send an invitation request to epinsker@uic.edu (put EVALANTH NING REQUEST in subject header, and mark urguent or priority).
 We will send you an e-mail with an invitation to the community.
 Once you've created your EvalAnthNet profile, you are ready to participate.

 Please feel free to post conference and meeting notices, comments, session ideas, employment, consulting, mentoring opportunities, or any other pertinent information or requests for help here and someone in our network will get back to you.